-In December 2011, the institution was incorporated in the State of Michigan and the Department of Licensing and Regulatory Affairs (LARA) granted approval to WMed to operate a nonpublic university in Michigan.
+The institution is incorporated in the State of Michigan and approved by the Department of Licensing and Regulatory Affairs to operate a nonpublic university in Michigan.
 WMed continues in good standing with the State of Michigan to own and operate an institution of higher learning.
 Students have the right to file a statement of complaint with the LARA Corporations, Securities, and Commercial Licensing Bureau.

-As of July 2016, WMed is a Candidate for accreditation with the Higher Learning Commission.
+WMed is accredited by the Higher Learning Commission.
 The Higher Learning Commission is one of six regional institutional accreditors in the US that accredits degree-granting post-secondary educational institutions.
 Contact the Higher Learning Commission at 800.621.7440.

-In February 2018, WMed was granted full accreditation for a five-year period by the Liaison Committee on Medical Education (LCME), the national accrediting body for educational programs leading to the MD degree.
+WMed has full accreditation granted by the Liaison Committee on Medical Education (LCME), the national accrediting body for educational programs leading to the MD degree.
 The LCME determined that the medical school meets the standards outlined in the LCME document, Functions and Structure of a Medical School.

 Continuing Medical Education